We are part of a movement

-we see a spiritual formation gap in leadership
+We are Addressing a spiritual formation gap in Social justice Leadership

 We do not believe that making the world a more kind, equitable, and sustainable for all can be accomplished by intellectual or professional training alone.